IPS-Eye-White

 Two Questions

-The two questions we should ask is why people spoke in tongues in the first place and whether, as some claim, there was any difference between the tongues in the book of Acts and the tongues Paul gave so much instruction about in Corinthians.
+The two questions we need to ask is why people spoke in tongues in the first place and whether there was any difference between the tongues in the book of Acts and the tongues Paul gave so much instruction about in Corinthians.

-Although we commonly assume that the book of Acts was written first, it was actually written a few years after Paul's epistle to the Corinthians.
-Thus Luke who was also Paul's traveling companion, had to have read or at least been familiar with Paul's first letter to the Corinthians in which the word glossa was used some 21 times.
+Although we commonly assume that the book of Acts was written first, it was actually written a few years after Corinthians.
+Thus Luke who was also Paul's traveling companion, had to have read or at least been familiar with 1 Corinthians in which the word glossa was used some 21 times.

-If Luke knew that the manifestations of tongues on Pentecost were different from those Paul spoke about in 1 Corinthians, why didn't he give even the slightest hint that this was the case.
-Much to the contrary, he used the Greek glossa to describe the phenomena in Acts 2 - which was exactly the same word Paul used in his letter to the Corinthians.
+Luke however neither said not implied in any way that the manifestations of tongues on Pentecost were different from those Paul spoke about in 1 Corinthians.
+Much to the contrary, he used the Greek glossa to describe the phenomena in Acts 2 - exactly the same word Paul used in his letter to the Corinthians.

-As said in the introductory chapter, in the absence of unambiguous Scriptural guidance those who believe the initial evidence doctrine have reached their conclusions based on their interpretation of the historical evidence.
-Unfortunately, for one reason or another, that interpretation is often slanted in favor what they have been led to believe.
+As said in the introductory chapter, in the absence of clear Scriptural guidance those who believe the initial evidence doctrine have reached their conclusions based on their interpretation of the historical evidence.
+Unfortunately, that interpretation is rarely objective slanted instead in favor what they have already come to believe.

 Mark 16:17